1999 National League Division Series: Game 4

 In the potential clinching Game 4, Brian Anderson faced Al Leiter.
 The game would remain scoreless until the bottom of the fourth, when Edgardo Alfonzo's leadoff home run made it 1–0 Mets, but Greg Colbrunn homered to tie the game in the fifth.
 Then Agbayani's RBI double with two on made it 2–1 Mets.
-In the eight, Leiter allowed a two-out walk and subsequent single before Jay Bell's two-run double off of Armando Benítez gave the Diamondbacks the lead, but the Mets tied the game in the bottom half when Alfonzo drew a leadoff walk off of Gregg Olson, moved to third on an error, and scored on a sacrifice fly by Roger Cedeño off of Greg Swindell.
+In the eight, Leiter allowed a two-out walk and subsequent single before Jay Bell's two-run double off Armando Benítez gave the Diamondbacks the lead, but the Mets tied the game in the bottom half when Alfonzo drew a leadoff walk off Gregg Olson, moved to third on an error, and scored on a sacrifice fly by Roger Cedeño off Greg Swindell.
+During the bottom of the 8th inning, Mets 3rd base coach Cookie Rojas was ejected for arguing a foul ball hit by Darryl Hamilton, and would be suspended for 5 games for shoving the left field umpire Charlie Williams.
 As the game moved to extra innings, John Franco came on in relief in the tenth and shut the Diamondbacks down 1–2–3.
-The Mets would win the series when Todd Pratt hit a home run to center field off of Matt Mantei.
+The Mets would win the series when Todd Pratt hit a home run to center field off Matt Mantei.
 Steve Finley failed to catch the ball after making a leap to the wall.

 Buck Showalter would eventually be fired in 2000 in Arizona as the team underperformed.
 Like what happened in 1995-1996 New York with the Yankees, the D'Backs won the World Series the year after he was fired in 2001.
 Buck managed the Rangers from 2003-2006 and the Orioles from 2010-2018 before he landing with the Mets in 2022.